-The UNSW Law Journal publishes four issues annually.
-Each issue contains a General component, made up of articles on a broad range of topics, and a Thematic component, which focusses and brings together a range of perspectives on a single subject.
-Upcoming deadlines are as follows:
+From 2021, two of the four issues published annually by the Journal are General Issues, made up of articles on a broad range of topics, and two are part-General part-Thematic Issues, which include a Thematic component which focuses and brings together a range of perspectives on a single subject.

 The Journal encourages the submission of a range of works on any current legal topic, by academics, legal professionals and students from Australia and abroad.
 We seek to publish contributions that provide new insights across all areas of law and which will be of interest to a generalist Australian legal audience.

-The word range for articles is 7000 to 12 000 words in length (excluding footnotes), though this is subject to the Editor’s discretion.
+The word range for articles submitted to the Journal is 7,000 to 13,000 words in length (excluding footnotes), though this is subject to the Editor’s discretion.
 Works submitted for consideration must be original contributions that have not been published previously, and are not under consideration for publication elsewhere.
 Articles included on online repositories such as SSRN and institutional archives should be taken down prior to submission, to preserve anonymity for the peer review process.

-Submissions will only be considered for the general component if they demonstrate a sufficient connection with Australian or international law.
-The Journal does not accept submissions that focus on foreign domestic law unless they offer a comparative analysis or other substantial linkage with Australian or international law.
-Please note that the thematic component may not be subject to this restriction.
-Authors should consult the relevant call for contributions for guidance on the thematic.
+Submissions will only be considered for a General Issue if they demonstrate a sufficient connection with Australian law.
+The Journal does not accept submissions that focus on foreign domestic law unless they offer a comparative analysis or other substantial linkage with Australian law.
+Please note that Thematic Issues may not be subject to this restriction, and may consider articles that demonstrate a sufficient connection between the thematic topic and international law.
+Authors should consult the relevant call for contributions for guidance on the scope of a thematic.

 The Forum Submission Guidelines